krzemienski/awesome-from-stars/README.md

 * [nkanaev/imgspy](https://github.com/nkanaev/imgspy): imgspy finds the metadata (type, size) of an image given its url by fetching as little as needed
 * [eashish93/imgsquash](https://github.com/eashish93/imgsquash): Simple image compression full website code written in node, react and next.js framework.
 Easy to deploy as a microservice.
 * [aws-samples/immersive-media-refarch](https://github.com/aws-samples/immersive-media-refarch): A full end to end workflow from encoder to play-out for Live and VOD-from-live.
+* [OpenVisualCloud/Immersive-Video-Sample](https://github.com/OpenVisualCloud/Immersive-Video-Sample): This Immersive Video project includes 2 samples which are based on OMAF and WebRTC streaming frameworks.
 * [fortra/impacket](https://github.com/fortra/impacket): Impacket is a collection of Python classes for working with network protocols.
 * [automotive-hub/imvision-ads-gen](https://github.com/automotive-hub/imvision-ads-gen): Immersive Ads
 * [indragiek/InAppViewDebugger](https://github.com/indragiek/InAppViewDebugger): A UIView debugger (like Reveal or Xcode) that can be embedded in an app for on-device view debugging